AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Approvals*

-If you select a status associated with an approval process as the rejection status for an approval path, the rejected object moves to the selected status, and it will be marked as "Pending approval".
-For example, if you select [!UICONTROL On Hold] for the rejection status and the [!UICONTROL On Hold] status is associated with an approval process, the rejected object is placed in the status of "On Hold- Pending approval", requiring the approval.
+If you select a status associated with an approval process as the rejection status for an approval path, the rejected object moves to the selected status, and it will be marked as "[!UICONTROL Pending approval]".
+For example, if you select [!UICONTROL On Hold] for the rejection status and the [!UICONTROL On Hold] status is associated with an approval process, the rejected object is placed in the status of "[!UICONTROL On Hold- Pending approval]", requiring the approval.

 Before this update, the object bypassed the approval process for the rejection status, and it was placed in the [!UICONTROL On Hold] status.

 **Configure a custom help URL**

-*Main Menu*
+*[!UICONTROL Main Menu]*

-If your organization has a custom internal help site, you can configure the Main Menu Help icon to go to that site.
+If your organization has a custom internal help site, you can configure the [!UICONTROL Main Menu] [!UICONTROL Help] icon to go to that site.
 This is useful if the help site contains information about how your organization uses [!DNL Workfront].
-This custom URL does not affect the main Help link in the top area of [!DNL Workfront], nor the context-sensitive help links throughout [!DNL Workfront], which take users to the Workfront Help site.
+This custom URL does not affect the main Help link in the top area of [!DNL Workfront], nor the context-sensitive help links throughout [!DNL Workfront], which take users to the [!DNL Workfront] Help site.

-**Cannot select Elapsed time when inline editing Task Duration**
+**Cannot select Elapsed time when inline editing [!UICONTROL Task Duration]**

 *Tasks*

-When a user is viewing a task list and attempts to edit the Task Duration, the following duration units are not available:
+When a user is viewing a task list and attempts to edit the [!UICONTROL Task Duration], the following duration units are not available:

-* Elapsed Minutes
+* [!UICONTROL Elapsed Minutes]
-* Elapsed Hours
+* [!UICONTROL Elapsed Hours]
-* Elapsed Days
+* [!UICONTROL Elapsed Days]
-* Elapsed Weeks
+* [!UICONTROL Elapsed Weeks]
-* Elapsed Months
+* [!UICONTROL Elapsed Months]

-**My Updates page is blank**
+**[!UICONTROL My Updates] page is blank**

 *Updates*

-When a user attempts to view their My Updates page, the page does not load.
+When a user attempts to view their [!UICONTROL My Updates] page, the page does not load.
 The user can see only the [!DNL Workfront] navigation header.

-**"Only Allow SAML 2.0 Authentication" setting is missing when copying a user**
+**"[!UICONTROL Only Allow SAML 2.0 Authentication]" setting is missing when copying a user**

 *Users*

-When a group administrator copies a user and deselects the "Send an invite email to this person" option, the "Only Allow SAML 2.0 Authentication" checkbox does not appear as expected.
+When a group administrator copies a user and deselects the "[!UICONTROL Send an invite email to this person]" option, the "O[!UICONTROL nly Allow SAML 2.0 Authentication]" checkbox does not appear as expected.
 This can occur even when all access and permission requirements for this action are met.

 +++